aaronmams/jekyll-now/_posts/2017-02-17-Automating census data pulls with R.md

 ![education plot here](/images/edu_by_cd.png)

 Ok, so the map is a little campy and maybe not super informative without some city-type context.
+However, I'm pretty sure there is some really cool quantitive policy I could do with this ability to quickly pull data Census data at the Congressional District level with the API and map it in R.

-I'll try one more with a static google map basemap:
+I'll try one more with a static google map basemap just to see what it looks like:

 ## One last map...I promise